hannahmalm/running/notes.md

     - Logs belong to Users
 10. Views - The front end of the user facing part of the application.
 Has CSS, HTML, and Javascript.
 This is the only thing the user interacts with directly
 11. Controllers - Go between for models and views - relays data from the view to the model and then back to the view
+     - It is the responsibility of either the session/user to log in or out

+     **AFTER ADDING IN CONTROLLERS/ROUTES, ADD THEM INTO config.ru**
 12. View --> Controller --> Model --> Controller --> View
 13. MVC allows for organization and to keep files seperated using seperation of concerns